 Final report of VM Grant

-After the VM Grant activity is finished, the grantee is required to submit a short scientific report to the Action Chair or VNS Manager, no later than 30 days after the end date of the VM Grant activity.
+After the VM Grant activity is finished, the grantee is required to submit a short scientific report to the Action MC, no later than 30 days after the end date of the VM Grant activity, or 15 days after the end of the Grant Period, whichever date comes first.

-A template for the VM Grant report is available via www.cost.eu/virtual_mobility_grant_report.
+The template for the VM Grant report can be downloaded here.

 Failure to submit the scientific report within 30 days will effectively cancel the grant.
-The Action Chair or VNS Manager is responsible for approving the scientific report and informing the Grant Holder that the VM Grant has been successfully accomplished.
+The Action Chair or Grant Awarding Coordinator is responsible for approving the scientific report and informing the Grant Holder that the VM Grant has been successfully accomplished.
 After receipt of the approval by email, the Grant Holder will execute the payment of the grant.

 Please note that the reimbursement of VM grantees will be done after the activity is over and the final report is submitted by the VM grantee.
 Exceptions to this rule cannot be granted.